Consequences of a felony conviction

 Being accused or charged with any crime, misdemeanor or felony, is a serious matter requiring the expertise of a criminal defense lawyer.
-A crime classified as a felony is invariably worse than a petty crime or misdemeanor.
 A felony is defined as an offense that can carry more than 1 year in jail up to life in prison.
 If the offense carries 1 year or less in jail, it is classified as a misdemeanor.
-In addition to the possibility of jail/imprisonment, felonies have other consequences including: loss of rights to own or possess firearms, up to 5 years probation, possible term of imprisonment, international travel restrictions and the stigma of a felony conviction.
+In addition to the possibility of jail/imprisonment, felonies have greater sentencing consequences in the court system and negative ramifications outside of the court system including:

 While researching cases, we came across an article written by the Michigan Bar Association regarding the Top 50 Felonies Most Frequently Charged in Michigan in the State of Michigan.
 This list of cases also is consistent with the caseload that our Macomb County criminal defense lawyers see on the dockets of courts located in Macomb, Oakland, Wayne and St. Clair counties.